spring-media/adsolutions-implementationReference/publisher-amp-reference.md

 ### Notes
-- We're using the regular integration of Xandr full md found [here](https://github.com/ampproject/amphtml/blob/master/ads/Xandr.md)
-- The standard size for Ads on AMP ist 300x250 (mrec), if you need extra sizes please contact us.
-- data-target is the placement name. e.g. for Medium Rectangle should be "mrec"
-- data-code / JSON:
+- data-adssetup / JSON:
-    - member is a static value, please don't change it
     - Please don't forget to send us a fallback ad in order to avoid white spaces on you AMP Site.
 If you don't have any fallback ad please change disablePsa="true" to disablePsa="false", after doing it you will get fallback ads from Xandr.
-    - invCode is a combination of the following information:
-        - Website --> mywebsite.de
-        - amp --> it is the platform, please don't change it
-        - ressort_story --> it is the adlevel "Vertaggung" from you CMS.
-It is the same value used for the other platforms.
-        - Placement --> actually we just use the placement "mrec" for AMP, if you need of them please contact us.
-    - sizes ist the size of the ad.
-Actually ist the same size of the Amp container
     - keywords --> if you want to send keywords, please us the object "kw_misc" and place every keyword comma separated.
-    - targetId has the same value of data-target.

 ### Help